- Mahsa Sezavar Yeganeh

-A myth is a typical fictional story about a fact or a natural creature and place that people may believe to be true or think to be factual.
+A myth is a typical fictional story about a fact or a natural creature and place that people may believe to be accurate or think to be factual.
 Myths or legends usually have moral lessons.
 A tale is an attempt to express realities with supernatural affairs.
 Man has turned to metaphysical interpretations to explain the phenomena he could not rationalize.
 In other words, people have created legends to make spiritual peace between nature and themselves.

 In all legends, brutal and bloodthirsty creatures are fighting for evil.
 In this article, by introducing the Manticore animal as a legendary violent creature, we will discuss what it is and what purpose Iranian legends had in presenting such a mythical creature.